Mind body care

 You can look for:

-• Therapists who know about family problems
+• tick Therapists who know about family problems

 Use these resources to keep moving forward.
 Many therapists will help you put new boundaries in place and challenge old beliefs.
 Friendships and safe communities also give strength.